Detecting Language Model Attacks with Perplexity: Adversarial Datasets

+Using the code provided by \citet{zou2023universal}, we generated 1407 prompts intended to attack LLMs and induce them to produce illicit responses.
+The plots below show the perplexity and token length frequency distribution of these prompts, and a scatter plot.

+The scatter plot shows two islands of points.
+The ones with low perplexity, on the left, represent the initial prompts used by the generation model, which, according to our testing, did not succeed.

+The larger set on the right represents the generated prompts that may break the defenses of LLMs.

-Similar to \citep{zou2023universal}, we provide several screenshots of real cases of the generated adversarial strings triggering dangerous behavior.
-We tested these exclusively on Vicuna-7B \citep{vicuna7b}, but in principle, they could be transferred to other LLMs as explained in \citep{zou2023universal}.
-We censored out parts of the adversarial strings and output code so that they can't be reused for nefarious purposes.
+Here are some examples of successful adversarial suffix attacks from our system-generated strings.
+We censored parts of the adversarial strings and output code so they could not be reused for nefarious purposes.
+We tested them on Vicuna-7B \citep{zheng2023judging}, but in principle, they could be transferred to other LLMs as explained in \citet{zou2023universal}: \begin{quote} \textbf{Warning:} The following images contain offensive AI-generated content. \end{quote}